dshah2924/dshah2924/README.md

 # 👩‍💻 Hi there, I'm Drashti Shah!

 🚀 **Computer Science Graduate | Technical Support Specialist | Web & Software Developer**
-Motivated and detail-oriented CS graduate with hands-on experience in **technical support, web development, and software engineering**.
-Passionate about solving problems, building user-friendly applications, and contributing to innovative projects.
+Motivated and detail-oriented **Computer Science graduate** with a strong background in **software development, web technologies, and HPC testing**.
+Skilled in **front-end React development, back-end Django, API design, database management, and Android app development**.
+Proven ability to collaborate in team environments and deliver high-quality projects.
+Currently seeking opportunities to leverage my skills and contribute to innovative projects.

 ---